 Dr Heym's main research interests are within the area of individual differences, psychopathology and antisocial behaviour.
 She is an expert in dark personality traits (e.g., psychopathy, narcissism, Machiavellianism, Sadism) and reinforcement sensitivity (RST).
 She studies the role of threat perception and empathy in aggression and internalising/externalising psychopathology across the lifespan.
 Her research aims to further our understanding of the neuropsychological mechanisms, such as punishment and reward sensitivity, goal conflict processing and behavioural inhibition deficits underpinning psychopathology (e.g., personality disorders, ADHD, depression, anxiety) and antisocial tendencies.
 She has published peer reviewed papers on threat processing, impulsivity and anxiety in psychopathology such as antisocial personality disorder/psychopathy, ADHD, depression and self-harm.
 Her research also focuses on the specific roles of affective and cognitive empathy deficits in the associations between maladaptive traits (e.g., Dark Triad/Tetrad, psychopathic/callous-unemotional traits) and different types of aggressive behaviour.

 Dr Heym is also involved in several projects looking at the impact of domestic violence and abuse (DVA) on children.

 In response to Covid, Dr Heym lead a project supporting a local organisation (Living Without Abuse) in developing a Service Provider Online Intervention Toolkit to support parents and children from domestic violence and abuse background.
 Related to this, she also investigates teachers' knowledge and confidence in recognising and reporting signs of child abuse to support the development of an online training module for teachers (through LWA).
 She was also involved in the ProChild Erasmus project that aims to support teachers recognising the signs of child abuse and neglect.

-Aligned to her research interests, Dr Heym is a member of several research consortiums, such as the
+Aligned to her research interests, Dr Heym is a member of several international research consortiums, such as the

 - Imagen project - a large scale European project exploring reinforcement-related behaviour in normal brain function and psychopathology and the developmental trajectories of young people's mental health and wellbeing;